replicatedhq/docs/docs/distributing-an-application/installing-with-swarm.md

 keywords= "installing, swarm"
 +++

 We distribute an installation script that can be used to install Replicated into a new Swarm cluster.
-The cluster does not have to be created at this point, the Replicated install script will install docker-engine and provision a new swarm cluster.
+The cluster does not have to be created at this point, the Replicated install script will install Docker Engine and provision a new swarm cluster.

 ### Basic Install